USS Niagara Falls: Vietnam, 1968–1973

 By 4 February 1968, Niagara Falls completed her shakedown availability and continued preparations for her first deployment.
-She steamed for WestPac on 28 March, arrived at Subic Bay on 14 April, and there conducted the first of many replenishments.
+She steamed for WestPac on 28 March, arrived at US Naval Base Subic Bay, Philippines on 14 April, and there conducted the first of many replenishments.

 Upon arrival on 22 April at An Thoi, South Vietnam, she transferred over 100 tons of matériel, and two days later she supplied amphibious units in Vũng Tàu.
 In Cam Ranh Bay 25 April, Niagara Falls supplied ships and the Naval Support Activity there.
 She also supplied ships of the Naval Gunfire Support Group off the Vietnam coast, and made several replenishment swings through the Yankee Station and Market Time areas.

-Niagara Falls completed the last replenishment of her 1971 deployment on 15 September, called at Hong Kong from 17 through 21 September, at Pearl Harbor from 9–10 October, and arrived back at San Diego on 17 October.
+Niagara Falls completed the last replenishment of her 1968 deployment on 15 September, called at Hong Kong from 17 through 21 September, at Pearl Harbor from 9–10 October, and arrived back at San Diego on 17 October.
 Completing preparations for another deployment and transfer of homeport to Sasebo to commence 3 January 1969 with the arrival of the New Year, Niagara Falls steamed for WestPac a second time.